AztechMC/Modern-Industrialization/docs/ADDING_MACHINES.md

 // will automatically add the correct input slot in the machine inventory

-builder.euMultiplier(2) // This will make the fuels burned in the generator be twice as efficient
+builder.euMultiplier(2) // This will make the fuels burned in the generator be twice as efficient builder.euMultiplier(1.5) // This will make the fuels burned in the generator be 50% more efficient builder.euMultiplier(0.5) // This will make the fuels burned in the generator be 50% less efficient

 builder.hideEfficiencyTooltip() // Hides the "Accepts item/fluid fuel at X efficiency" tooltip lines.
 Used for turbines, for example
 ```